PantherPat/fitness-with-friends-fullstack-capstone-react/README.md

 ## User Cases
 As a visitor you should be able to securely log in to my applications.
 In order to properly/securly navigate the application.
 As a visitor after you have logged in you should be forwarded to the home/main page.
 In order to access the main page.
-As a user, you should be able to upload workouts.
+As a user, you should be able to upload workout times.
 In order for your "friends" to see them.
 As a user, you should be able to upload your time for certain workouts.
 In order for your friends to see and climb the leaderboard.
-As a user you should be able to see various workouts to complete uploaded by others.
+As a user you should be able to search various workouts by keyword on the search page.
 As a user you should be able to save your uploaded workouts and times.
+As a user you should be able to save workout URL to your saved workout section, in order to be able to visit them as you please when want.